 By: Claire Donohoe

-Claire Donohoe is an undergraduate sophomore studying English with concentrations in both professional and creative writing, and minoring in Women’s and Gender Studies.
-In her free time, she enjoys writing poetry, watching terrible reality TV and shopping for strange jewelry.
-You can find more of her work on Instagram @cwroteit.
+Claire Donohoe is a junior majoring in English and Professional and Public Writing with a minor in Women’s and Gender Studies, hoping to either work in editing and publication or teach in her future.
+In her free time, she enjoys watching terrible reality TV, collecting funky jewelry and writing!
+You can find her creative work on Instagram @cwroteit.